Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Non-optimal MTLA

-The Green Check block, (\cref{MTL_FC_Green}) iterates according to the index $j$ and analyzes the possibility to get either the first ($j=1$) or second ($j=2$) green phase of the $i^{th}$ traffic light.
+The ``Green Check" block, (\cref{MTL_FC_Green}) iterates according to the index $j$ and analyzes the possibility to get either the first ($j=1$) or second ($j=2$) green phase of the $i^{th}$ traffic light.
 If neither of them can be get, the algorithm terminates and a warning is issued to the driver.
-The first step of the Green Check is the Velocity Range Definition, this step computes the required velocity range to get the actual green phase $v_{req,i}$ according to the indexes i and j as previously explained.
+The first step of the Green Check is the Velocity Range Definition, this step computes the required velocity range to get the actual green phase $v_\text{req,i}$ according to the indexes i and j as previously explained.
 The second step is the Intersection Check.
 In this block the required velocity range to get the $i^{th}$ green with the one needed to get the $i-1^{th}$ green are intersected as in \cref{VminInters}.
 The aim is to find a velocity range that allows to pass both the $i^{th}$ and $i-1^{th}$ traffic lights.

-If the first traffic light is studied ($i=1$), the admissible velocity range is defined by the road minimum ($20\ km/h$ ) and maximum ($50\ km/h$) admissible velocities.
+If the first traffic light is studied ($i=1$), the admissible velocity range is defined by the road minimum ($20~\text{km}\text{h}^{-1}$) and maximum ($50~\text{km}\text{h}^{-1}$) admissible velocities.
 On the other hand, when $i>1$ the admissible interval is already defined from the $i-1^{th}$ iteration.
 Now, if \cref{VminInters} results in an empty interval, it is not possible to reach the $i^{th}$ traffic light when its $j^{th}$ green phase is on, so the possibility to get the next one is then analyzed ($j+1$).
-On the contrary if the interval is non-empty, $v_{adm,i}$ is defined.

-Then, the Actual Velocity Check (AVC) block analyzes the possibility for the driver to keep their current speed rather than performing an acceleration or deceleration maneuver.
-If the last check is satisfied, the next traffic light is analyzed ($i+1$), if not, the Acceleration/Deceleration Maneuver Check (AMC) is performed.
+On the contrary if the interval is non-empty, $v_{\text{adm},i}$ is defined.
+Then, the ``Actual Velocity Check" (AVC) block analyzes the possibility for the driver to keep their current speed rather than performing an acceleration or deceleration maneuver.
+If the last check is satisfied, the next traffic light is analyzed ($i+1$), if not, the ``Acceleration/Deceleration Maneuver" Check (AMC) is performed.
 Given that the diver cannot keep its actual speed constant, the safeness of the acceleration or deceleration maneuver is checked.
 If the AMC block result is positive the driver can get the $j^{th}$ green of the $i^{th}$ traffic light.
 The index $i$ is increased by one unit and the next traffic light is studied.
 If the result is negative, the next green phase is analyzed.
+The steps performed by the ``Red Check" block are the same as for the green case.
+The only difference is that, if the actual phase is red, only the possibility to get the first green is evaluated \cref{MTL_FC_Red}.